jadounrahul/kartsnms/doc/Support/Adding-a-Device.md

 ## Via CLI

-Using the command line via ssh you can add a new device by changing to the directory of your LibreNMS install and typing (be sure to put the correct details).
+Using the command line via ssh you can add a new device by changing to the directory of your KartsNMS install and typing (be sure to put the correct details).

 ```bash